banisterious/obsidian-oneirometrics/docs/user/guides/usage.md

    - Preview selected sources before scraping

 3. **Run Analysis:**
-   - Click "Scrape Metrics" to begin analysis
+   - Click "Scrape Notes" to begin analysis
    - The plugin will:
-     - Create a backup of your project note
-     - Show a confirmation dialog
+     - Show real-time progress
-     - Update the metrics table
+     - Update the dashboard automatically
-     - Preserve any content before/after the table
+     - Display results in the OneiroMetrics Dashboard

 > **Tip:** The Dream Scrape interface includes a **Settings** button for quick access to plugin settings.

-### Metrics Table
+### OneiroMetrics Dashboard

-The generated metrics table includes two main sections:
+The OneiroMetrics Dashboard provides real-time visualization of your dream data:

 #### Summary Section
 - Average values for each metric